When is the best time to visit China?

-What’s the best time to visit China's south?
+When is the best time to visit China's south?

-Generally speaking, late autumn (September, October and November) is a great time to visit the south of China.
-The weather is mild, and rain is rarer than in the humid summer months.
-We’re talking 20°C (68°F) days perfect for getting active in the gorgeous countryside without overheating.
+If you’re visiting Guilin, Yangshuo, Hong Kong, Longji, Guangzhou or Shenzhen then you’re in China’s south.
+Generally speaking, late autumn (September, October and November) is a great time to visit the south of China as the weather is mild, and rain is rarer than in the humid summer months.
+We’re talking 20°C (68°F) days so they're perfect for getting active in the gorgeous countryside without overheating or feeling too uncomfortable.

 What’s the best time to visit the Chinese interior?

-If you prefer to travel when the weather is warm, late spring and early summer might be the best time for you to visit the interior of the country.
-During May and June temperatures hover around 23°C (73°F) but the dust storms that plague early spring have normally settled down.
+When we say ‘Chinese interior’ we’re referring to both inland and northern destinations like Xi’an, Turpar, Zhangye, Beijing, the Great Wall, Mt Qingcheng, Chengdu and Changping.
+So, if you prefer to travel when the weather is warm, late spring and early summer might be the best time for you to visit the interior of the country.
+During May and June, temperatures hover around 23°C (73°F) but the dust storms that plague early spring have normally settled down.

 Keep in mind that mountain regions like Emei Shan will likely be about 5°C (41°F) cooler than the rest of the interior.